 Bailey Legal Services Represents Motorcycle Accident Victims

-At Bailey Legal Services, our personal injury lawyers will work hard to protect your rights as a motorcycle operator.
-We know the law and its restrictions, and will provide the right advice and assistance so you can recover damages from an auto accident in Barboursville, WV.
+Handle motorcycle accidents in Barboursville, WV, at Bailey Legal Services, PLLC.
+Our personal injury lawyers will work hard to protect your rights as a motorcycle operator.
+We know the law and its restrictions, and will provide the right advice and assistance.
+Doing so, allows you to recover damages from an auto accident in Barboursville, WV.
 Call Bailey Legal Services at (304) 736-0801 for a consultation.

 This can be the most devastating and deadly type of accident for a biker.
 Unfortunately, head-on crashes are extremely common—even more than rear-end impacts.

-The enviable practice of driving between the running lanes of cars and trucks in heavy traffic can sometimes be the cause of accidents.
-It is small space in which to maneuver; add to that the possibility that the other driver may not see you coming.
-Lane splitting is not a legal way to travel safely, so if you are involved in an accident, contact our experienced attorneys to assist you.
+The enviable practice of driving between the running lanes of cars and trucks in heavy traffic can sometimes cause accidents.
+There is very little space to maneuver.
+Add to that the possibility that the other driver may not see you coming.
+Lane splitting is not a legal way to travel safely.
+If you are involved in an accident, contact our experienced attorneys to assist you.

 Cars Making a Left Turn

 This can be a very dangerous circumstance for a biker.
 When a car makes a left turn, the driver may not see that a motorcyclist wishes to travel straight.
-The driver turning left is most commonly at fault; however, if the motorcyclist may be partially at fault if they were traveling at an unsafe speed or has another impairment.
+The driver turning left is most commonly at fault.
+However, the motorcyclist may be partially at fault if they were traveling at an unsafe speed or has another impairment.

 What Compensation Might You Expect After an Accident?

-The ability to recover losses from a motorcycle accident is the same as other motor vehicles, with relation to fault and negligence.
+The ability to recover losses from a motorcycle accident is the same as other motor vehicles.
+This scenario relates to fault and negligence.

 Proving Driver Negligence

 The same burden of proof remains for motorcycle accidents as in car crashes.
-There must be enough evidence to show that the other driver demonstrated full or partial negligence, and that the negligence contributed to the accident.
+There must be enough evidence to show that the other driver demonstrated full or partial negligence.
+Evidence must also prove that the negligence negligence contributed to the accident.